cembooks/static/README.md

 3) Install a program for viewing vtk files.
 [Visit](https://visit.llnl.gov) software package of the Lawrence Livermore National Laboratory is a good option.

+4) Extract the archive of the supplemental computer to static/ directory.

-4) Change into the static/ directory and run
+5) Change into the static/ directory and run

 ./clean
 ./setup